 “It occurred to me that I should not have left you alone in the room in Laight.
 This inn is far nicer than the one there, but I do not want to house a woman who is in my care in a room alone.
 If you were not my wife, I would sleep on the floor or have my man stand watch, but he also must rest if he is to be of any use to me.”

 She shrugged.
 Why not.
 Nothing untoward would happen and even if something did occur, she was his wife and she had promised him sons (or at least to attempt them), so it would not, in fact, be untoward.
-She had bargained with full knowledge of having to bed him and, thanks to her brothers’ big mouths, knowing exactly what bedding entailed.
+She had bargained with full knowledge of having to bed him and, thanks to her brothers’ big mouths and a few—many—moments of witnessing the act, knowing exactly what bedding entailed.

-The earl might have an amorous aversion to her, but she certainly did not have an aversion to him, and after several delightful days of conversation and laughter, and his admission of his appetites, she knew she would not mind lying naked underneath him.
+The earl might have an amorous aversion to her, but she certainly did not have an aversion to him, and after several delightful days of conversation and laughter, and his admission of his appetites, she wouldn’t mind if he did have amorous intentions.

 That could be, she reasoned, simply by comparison to Roger MacFhionnlaigh, from whom the earl had saved her by a breath.